joshuaherrera/patatap_clone/README.md

 # patatap_clone
-Simple clone of the patatap website.
+Simple clone of the patatap website using Paper.js and Howler.js.